RamakrishnanK/socialbeam-dev/README.md

 * Look here [Socialbeam Development Tutorials](http://raycoding.net/category/ruby-on-rails/socialbeam-development-tutorial/)

 ### Configuration
-* Socialbeam is running on RVM with Ruby 1.9.2 and Rails 3.2.11,MySQL, Apache2 - Passenger Rails,Capistrano
+* Socialbeam is running on RVM with jRuby 1.6.8 (Ruby - 1.9.2),Rails 3.2.11,JDBC-MySQL, Apache2 - Passenger Rails,Capistrano,Neo4j+Neography

 ### For more details about important parts used for Project
 * About Ruby on Rails [Getting Started](http://guides.rubyonrails.org/getting_started.html) and